 Mode of instruction

-The midterm will be a take home examination/assignment.
-It will be posted on Brightspace and will need to be returned on Brightspace within 72 hours.
-It will be made up of five questions, covering the material studied in the course.
+Take Home Exam: Students will have a take home exam at the end of the term.
+The exam will be posted on Brightspace and will need to be returned on Brightspace, within 72 hours.
+It will be made up of a number of questions, covering the material studied in the course.
 Students will choose 2 questions, which they will answer in 800 words each.
 The course readings will suffice to complete the answers.
 No further research will be necessary.
 Students will need to reference their answers and present a complete bibliography.
 Late submissions will suffer a penalty each day, and will not be accepted more than 4 days after the due date, including weekends.

 Inspection and feedback